jjoe64/GraphView/README.markdown

 * pinch will zoom the horizontal axis

 <h4>16 February 2013 </h4>
 Add y axis zoom.
 You can now zoom in on the x axis as well as in the y-axis direction.
-You canalso scroll in both axes while you have 2 fingers on the screen.
+You can also scroll in both axes while you have 2 fingers on the screen.
 Note that with only one finger on the screen a y axis movement will be passed on to a y axis scroller (if present) and you can scroll the page with multiple graphs up or down.

 <h4>19 February 2013 </h4>